 Intent → Decision → Execution → Evidence → Learning → Adaptation

 A Wave is the unit of verifiable progress.
-A Wave traverses the three macro-phases to produce and refresh proofs (PoD/PoV/PoR).
-Based on evidence and operational signals, each Wave updates intent, governance, and delegation boundaries.
+Each Wave traverses the sub-phases to produce and refresh proofs (PoD/PoV/PoR).
+D-POAF defines 5 Wave Profiles adapted to different delivery contexts:

 D-POAF defines three proof families that sustain trust and accountability: